-For over a year, the ongoing pandemic has put the real estate industry on hold.
+For almost 2 years, the ongoing pandemic has put the real estate industry on hold.
 However, the housing market has bounced back without slowing down homebuyers’ activity.
-We say this because the first few months of this year have seen a growth in property prices.
 The high buyer demand has created fierce competition in medium-to-small metro and suburban areas across the US.

 Despite uncertain and hard economic times, the booming housing market has compelled investors and buyers to wonder: where is the real estate market headed this summer?

 If you have the same question in mind, we have you covered here.
 In this article, we explain what you should look forward to in the real estate industry this summer.

 Where Is the Real Estate Market Headed This Summer?